Venezuela says it will split from OAS as unrest continues

 In her speech, Rodriguez clarified "that Venezuela will not participate in activities, no events, where there will be intervention from these groups of countries that are only looking to disturb the stability and the peace of our country."

-Venezuela is a founding member of the OAS and and this is the first time a state has initiated withdrawal procedures since the organization was founded in 1948.
+Venezuela is a founding member of the OAS and and this is the first time a state has initiated withdrawal procedures since the organization was founded.

 In her speech, Rodriguez accused Brazil of operating as a "dictatorship," in reference to the ouster of former president Dilma Rousseff, along with mention of Colombia's "internal displaced who have sought refuge in Venezuela due to the violence," Mexico for its ongoing violence related to narco-trafficking, and Argentina, for what she described as serving an invasive agenda in Venezuela.